-This question arose a few weeks ago when I was facilitating Vermont Vision for a Multicultural Future, a conference addressing the challenges and opportunities of a more multiracial, multi-ethnic, and multicultural Vermont.
-Conferences that tackle wide-scope topics like multiculturalism or sustainable business practices are not going to come up with definitive comprehensive solutions to the countless problems discussed, and this can demoralize participants who are hungry for change or filled with a desire to “do something”.
+This question arose a few weeks ago when I was facilitating Vermont Vision for a Multicultural Future, a conference addressing the challenges and opportunities of a more multiracial, multiethnic, and multicultural Vermont.
+Conferences that tackle wide-scope topics like multiculturalism or sustainable business practices are not going to come up with definitive comprehensive solutions to the countless problems discussed.
+This can demoralize participants who are hungry for change or filled with a desire to “do something”.

 Having supported and emphasized the need for personal change during the introspective, we moved to the group spective, the final Conferences That Work session.
 I often start a group spective by using plus/delta to quickly evaluate a conference.
-For plus/delta, participants first publicly share their positive experiences of the conference (listed in the plus column of a flipchart or projected Google Doc).
+For plus/delta, participants first publicly share their positive experiences of the conference.
+We list them in the plus column of a flipchart or projected Google Doc.

-When all positive comments have been aired, participants then list what they would like to see changed in the delta column.
-This simple technique provides a quick basis for participants to share experiences and move into a discussion about what the group wants to do next.
+When all positive comments have been aired, participants list the changes they would like in the delta column.
+This simple technique provides a quick basis for participants to share experiences.
+Then we move into a discussion about what the group wants to do next.

 To transform plus/delta into a tool for action at Vermont Vision, I redefined the two columns as follows:

 Plus ==> actions I/we want to work on